dadoonet/fscrawler/README.md

 ## Node settings

-FS crawler is using elasticsearch transport client to send data to your running cluster.
+FS crawler is using elasticsearch REST layer to send data to your running cluster.
-By default, it connects to `127.0.0.1` on port `9300` which are the default settings when running a local node on your machine.
+By default, it connects to `127.0.0.1` on port `9200` which are the default settings when running a local node on your machine.

 Of course, in production, you would probably change this and connect to a production cluster: